 ‘It’s obviously not,’ snapped Poppy, emboldened by her concern.

-‘Why must we be quick, Uncle, who’re we hiding from?’
+‘Why must we be quick?
+Who’re we hiding from?’

 Seymour made a show of cleaning the apple juice from his knife-blade before folding it closed and replacing it in his pocket.
 Then, with a sidelong glance at them both, he turned his back on the children and began to retrace his steps down the hill.

 Levi glanced first at his sister, then out at the vastness around him.
-The distant hills were now partially obscured by mist and appeared to stand within a remote white sea.
-Standing on the barren hillock, surrounded by what appeared to be an immense wilderness, Levi felt a thousand hostile eyes were watching him.
+The distant hills were now partially obscured by mist and appeared to stand within a remote, white sea.
+Standing on the barren hillock, surrounded by what appeared to be an immense wilderness, Levi felt as though a thousand hostile eyes were watching him.

 The rolling hills seemed to go on forever.
 No sooner had the children crested one than they faced dozens more, queuing before them to the mist-shrouded horizon.
 Luckily, the landscape was perfect for trekking.
 It wasn’t too flat to be tedious and not too demanding either.
 So why, Levi wondered, did he feel so tired after only an hour or so of walking?
 Okay, Seymour had set a blistering pace with his long strides but that alone couldn’t explain the overwhelming fatigue he now felt.